peteroupc/html3dutil/doc/H3DU.Math.md

 box) where three of its sides having a vertex in common are defined by A, B, and C, in any order.
 <li>If the triple product is 0, all three vectors lie on the same plane (are <i>coplanar</i>).
-<li>The triple product is the same as the <i>determinant</i> of a 3x3 matrix whose
+<li>The triple product is the same as the <i>determinant</i> (overall scaling factor)
-rows or columns are the vectors A, B, and C, in that order.
+of a 3x3 matrix whose rows or columns are the vectors A, B, and C, in that order.
 <li>Assume A is perpendicular to vectors B and C. If the triple product
 is positive (resp. negative), then A points at (resp. points directly away from) the cross product of